0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 For the _HOLY CORE_ itself, future planned work is :

-- Software environement to use the _HOLY CORE_ on small projects a.k.a. *HOLY CORE SFTWARE EDITION*.
+- Software environement to use the _HOLY CORE_ on REAL small projects a.k.a. *HOLY CORE SOC AND SOFTWARE EDITION*.
-- A short and handy **debug manual**, like this one, but it would dive into the advanced debugging techniques used when you run into a problem.
+  - We'll make the core Risc-V compliant
+  - We'll add interrupt and exceptions support
+  - We'll create a basic SoC for basic projects
+  - We'll make some librairies for easy developement.
 - A pipelined edition ?
 That's on my todo list as well.

-Godspeed,
+## 15.2 : Some notes, from me to you.

+If you made it here, thank you for reading me, I hope you learned stuff.
+And if you bought these as PDF, thank you so much for your trust and support.

+A side note: Chances are more advanced stuff will only be available on a paid platform for multiple reasons.
+I feel like the 2 first editions are already a bit overwhelming and chances are that only a few people will arive here (without skipping stuff of course).
+I feel like turning the whole course into a less overwhelming and more comprehensive format, on a learning platform would be for the better and that adding avaced content to be **empoyable** would be the least I can do for those who choose to pay for this and seriously put themselve though a digital design course.

+Rest assured, the courses will have huge discounts for those who supported me early on and students living through hardship.
+The HOLY CORE itself will ALWAYS be open source, but chances are it will take a lot of time to put toghether, in the meantime, well...

+...Godspeed,

 \- Hugo